Work and Pregnancy

 If you are traveling out of the country, make sure you are up to date on the necessary vaccinations.
 Avoid traveling to areas where there is a risk for malaria.

-When traveling by car, limit driving time to no more than 5 or 6 hours with frequent stops to stretch your legs.
+When traveling by car, limit driving time to no more than 5 or 6 hours.
+Stop often to stretch your legs.
 Always wear your seat belt.

-Talk with your doctor if you have any questions or concerns about working while you are pregnant.
+Talk with your healthcare provider if you have any questions or concerns about working while you are pregnant.